uekerman/precice.github.io/pages/docs/configuration/configuration-communication.md

 <m2n:mpi .../>
 ```

-As the ports functionality is not a highly used feature of MPI, it has robustness issues for several MPI implementations ([for OpenMPI, for example](TODO)).
+As the ports functionality is not a highly used feature of MPI, it has robustness issues for several MPI implementations (see [related issue](https://github.com/precice/precice/issues/746)).
 In principle, MPI gives you faster communication roughly by a factor of 10, but, for most applications, you will not feel any difference as both are very fast.
 We recommend using `sockets`.

 Which participant is `from` and which one is `to` makes almost no difference and cannot lead to deadlock.
 Only for massively parallel runs, it can make a performance difference at initialization.
-For such cases, [ask us for advice](TODO).
+For such cases, [ask us for advice](community-channels.html).

 The `exchange-directory` should point to the same location for both participants.
 We use this location to exchange hidden files with initial connection information.
 It defaults to `"."`, i.e. both participants need to be started in the same folder.
-We give some best practices on how to arrange your folder structure and start the coupled solvers [here](TODO).
+Similarly to our [tutorials](tutorials.html), we recommend that you organize your cases in a separate directory for each participant, start these participants from inside these directories, and use the relative path to the `precice-config.xml` as `exchange-directory`.

-{% include important.html content="If you face any problems with establishing the communication, have a look [here](TODO)." %}
+{% include important.html content="If you face any problems with establishing the communication, e.g. your participants are stuck at `Setting up master communication to coupling partner/s`, have a look at our [FAQ](https://precice.discourse.group/t/help-the-participants-are-not-finding-each-other/646)." %}

 ## Advanced: the master tag